-- whether it is possible for the individual or entity that holds the information to identify the individual, using available resources (including other information available to that individual or entity).
+- the nature and amount of information - the circumstances of its receipt - who will have access to the information - other information either held by or available to the APP entity that holds the information - whether it is possible for the individual or entity that holds the information to identify the individual, using available resources (including other information available to that individual or entity).
 Where it may be possible to identify an individual using available resources, the practicability, including the time and cost involved, will be relevant to deciding whether an individual is 'reasonably identifiable' - if the information is publically released, whether a reasonable member of the public who accesses that information would be able to identify the individual.

-B.86 The following are given as examples of how those considerations may apply to particular items of information:
+B.92 The following are given as examples of how those considerations may apply to particular items of information:

 - Most entities and individuals would encounter difficulty in using a licence plate number to identify the registrant of a car, as they would not have access to the car registration database.
 By contrast, an agency or individual with access to that database may be able to identify the registrant.
 Accordingly, the licence plate number may be 'personal information' held by that agency or individual, but may not be personal information if held by another entity. - Information that an unnamed person with a certain medical condition lives in a specific postcode area may not enable the individual to be identified, and would not therefore be personal information.
-By contrast, it may be personal information if held by an entity or individual with specific knowledge that could link an individual to the medical condition and the postcode. - A common surname that is shared by many people may not be personal information that would reasonably identify a particular individual.
-However, combined with other information, such as address or other contact information, it may be personal information - B.87 Whether a person is 'reasonably identifiable' is an objective test that has practical regard to the context in which the issue arises.
-Even though it may be technically possible to identify an individual from information, if doing so is so impractical that there is almost no likelihood of it occurring, the information would not generally be regarded as 'personal information'.
-An individual may not be reasonably identifiable if the steps required to do so are excessively time-consuming or costly in all the circumstances. - B.88 Where it is unclear whether an individual is 'reasonably identifiable', an APP entity should err on the side of caution and treat the information as personal information.
+By contrast, it may be personal information if held by an entity or individual with specific knowledge that could link an individual to the medical condition and the postcode.30 - A common surname that is shared by many people may not be personal information that would reasonably identify a particular individual.
+However, combined with other information, such as address or other contact information, it may be personal information

+B.93 Whether a person is 'reasonably identifiable' is an objective test that has practical regard to the context in which the issue arises.
+Even though it may be technically possible to identify an individual from information, if doing so is so impractical that there is almost no likelihood of it occurring, the information would not generally be regarded as 'personal information'.31 An individual may not be reasonably identifiable if the steps required to do so are excessively time-consuming or costly in all the circumstances.

-&lt;sup>25 Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 61.
+28 Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 61.

-&lt;sup>26 Autism Aspergers Advocacy Australia and Department of Families, Housing, Community Services and Indigenous Affairs [2012] AICmr 28 (12 November 2012), see FOI review decisions, OAIC website <www.oaic.gov.au>
+Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 61.
+Autism Aspergers Advocacy Australia and Department of Families, Housing, Community Services and Indigenous Affairs [2012] AICmr 28 (12 November 2012), see FOI review decisions, OAIC website <www.oaic.gov.au>